Poon Saan: Heritage

 An area of the settlement, including the Poon Saan Club, Union of Christmas Island Workers office, cinema and several residential blocks, is listed on the Australian Commonwealth Heritage List as the "Poon Saan Group" for its "significance to the Chinese population", "architectural styles imported from Singapore and rarely found in other parts of Australia", and for the "number of structures associated with the inception and development of the union movement on Christmas Island", while the cinema was considered significant for its role as a venue for mass meetings and as "an uncommon example of a relatively intact outdoor cinema".
 The Phosphate Hill Historic Area, 1 km east of the settlement is also listed on the Commonwealth Heritage List.

 Facilities

 The village plays host to a community centre, used by elderly residents as a gathering space to play mahjong.
 There is also a cinema, several restaurants and cafes in both Chinese and Western cuisines, and a Chinese supermarket.
 The settlement is close to the island’s hospital.

 Religion

 There are seven Buddhist temples and shrines located around Poon Saan, most dating from the 1970s.
 Buddhist shrines on the island are traditionally painted yellow.

-The settlement is also home to a building which belongs to the Baha'i community.
+The settlement is also home to a building which belongs to the Baháʼí Faith community.
 In addition to this, there are two Na Tuk Kong shrines in the village.